LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

                        -DBUILD_SHARED_LIBS=ON               \
                        -DENABLE_FORTRAN=OFF

-This will configure CMake to build shared libraries and disable fortran for the generated configuration.
+This will configure CMake to build shared libraries and disable Fortran for the generated configuration.